grinnell-cs/csc151-images/_eboards/eboard02.md

 * Read things in preparation for the thrid day of class and report on those things
-    * _Note that readings responses are generally due in the early evening so that I can review them before class._
+    * _Note that readings responses are generally due in the evening.
+If you turn them in by 8pm or so, it's more likely that I'll read them before class._

 Questions on the readings
 -------------------------